modxorg/Docs/en/extending-modx/xpdo/class-reference/xpdo/xpdo.getcollectiongraph.md

 ## xPDO::getCollectionGraph

-Retrieves a collection of xPDOObjects and related objects by the specified xPDOCriteria.
+Retrieves a collection of `xPDOObjects` and related objects by the specified `xPDOCriteria`.

 If none are found, returns an empty array.